 Physio For Lower Back Pain

 With 8 out of 10 working people in Canada having experienced back pain at some point, it’s no surprise that lower back pain is one of the more common symptoms we see in our Physiotherapy clinic.
 Patients with lower back pain are often referred to physio for lower back pain as a first treatment before considering more aggressive options such as medication and surgery.
-Our goal is to reduce pain, improve mobility and strengthen the back and core correctly in order to prevent a recurrence of the same issues.
+Our goal is to reduce pain, improve mobility and strengthen the back and core correctly to prevent a recurrence of the same issues.

 Where does Lower Back Pain Come From?